PennyLaneAI/catalyst/doc/dev/custom_devices.rst

                 "QFT",
                 "ECR",
         ]
-        # QubitUnitary should never be here.
-        # Gates in "matrix" are decomposed to QubitUnitary.
+        # Gates which should be translated to QubitUnitary
-        # Having a QubitUnitary here would mean an infinite loop.
         matrix = [
-                # Gates which should be translated to QubitUnitary
                 "MultiControlledX",
         ]